-CES Worthing is located in 3 beautiful Victorian mansions, just a 5 minute walk from Worthing town centre and pier.
-The school has 13 bright, comfortable classrooms, a spacious student lounge and three gardens for student use.
-The school is WiFi enabled and offers guided online learning.
-The school has a modern computer room with access to tablet computers also.
-Worthing is an attractive and tranquil seaside town of 100,000 people, on England's sunny south coast.
-Worthing is only a 20 minute...
+CES Worthing is located in 3 beautiful Victorian mansions; just 5 minutes’ walk from Worthing Pier and beach.
+The school has 13 bright, comfortable classrooms, a spacious student lounge and three lovely gardens.
+Free WIFI and guided e-learning platform is available to all students during and post course.
+Many of our host families are within walking distance of the school.
+Worthing is an attractive and tranquil seaside town, on England’s sunny south coast and is only a 15 minute train ride from...

 The seaside town of Worthing on England’s south coast is a wonderful base for an English course in the UK.